 How to Create A Blog Using WordPress

-WordPress is blogging software that you need to install on your web server.
+WordPress is a blogging software that you need to install on your web server.
 You need to have a domain name and hosting in order to publish your blog online.
 Apart from these added costs of domain and hosting, WordPress in itself is completely free to use.

 Step 1: Install WordPress

 You need to install WordPress on your web server.
 Installation is just a two-minute process.
 Many web hosts offer one-click installation.
-You can choose a managed WordPress Hosting provider to get full advantage of your WordPress blog.
+You can choose a managed WordPress hosting provider to get full advantage of your WordPress blog.

 Step 2: WordPress Dashboard

 Once you install WordPress, you will be greeted with the WordPress dashboard.
 The dashboard shows you quick links to get you started.

 - Change your theme